cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-user-mapping.md

 ## Compatibility

 `ALTER USER MAPPING` conforms to ISO/IEC 9075-9 (SQL/MED).
 There is a subtle syntax issue: The standard omits the `FOR` key word.
-Since both `CREATE USER MAPPING` and `DROP USER MAPPING` use `FOR` in analogous positions, Greenplum Database diverges from the standard here in the interest of consistency and interoperability.
+Since both `CREATE USER MAPPING` and `DROP USER MAPPING` use `FOR` in analogous positions, Cloudberry Database diverges from the standard here in the interest of consistency and interoperability.

 ## See Also